tarun05rawat/To-Do-List/README.md

 ## Demo

-You can see a live demo of the app [here](https://todolist-taruns-projects-cdcc5eed.vercel.app).
+You can see a live demo of the app (Vercel) [here](https://todolist-taruns-projects-cdcc5eed.vercel.app).

 ## Installation